 Similarly, foods that provide most of their energy from starch are hard to overeat.
 Plain potatoes and rice are relatively satiating — many healthy traditional cultures get most of their energy from them.

-Most of us would probably find a boiled potato or rice unappetising.
+Most people would probably find boiled potatoes or rice unappetising.
 But when we combine them with fat, we create chips and fried rice, which are much more palatable.
-Big Food has known this secret for a while and has perfected this hyperpalatable formulation, optimising them to multiple bliss points.
+Big Food has known this secret for a while and has perfected this hyperpalatable formulation, optimising it to multiple bliss points.

 The Bliss Point